raspberrypilearning/party-game/en/step_4.md

 --- task ---

-Keep a count of a value or a high score.
+Keep track of a value or a high score.

 --- /task ---